Primary geoscience index covering paleontology and fossils.

 BFV attempted to index every published scientific work that mentioned vertebrate fossils, in addition to related subjects such as evolutionary theory, geology, and the history of science.
-Currently, the database covers the years 1509-1968 and 1981-1993, and has approximately 131,190 references.
+Currently, the database covers the years 1509-1968 and 1981-1993, and has over 130,000 references.
 (Society of Vertebrate Paleontology)

 Google Scholar uses the popular Google search engine to enable searches for scholarly materials such as peer-reviewed papers, theses, books, preprints, abstracts and technical reports from broad areas of research.
 It includes a variety of academic publishers, professional societies, preprint repositories and universities, as well as scholarly articles available across the web.
 Google Scholar includes full text and citations.

 Use this link to access Google Scholar, and see our Google Scholar Guide for information on using this resource.

 If you encounter a warning about the security certificate when using the FindIt@UT tool in Google Scholar, you can learn more about that using this guide.

 The Catalogue is published by the Society for the Study of Amphibians and Reptiles.
 It consists of accounts of taxa prepared by specialists, including synonymy, description, diagnosis, phylogenetic relationships, published descriptions, illustrations, distribution map, and comprehensive list of literature for each taxon.
 Over 900 accounts have been published since the initiation of the series in 1963.
 The series covers amphibians and reptiles of the entire Western Hemisphere.
 Previously, accounts were published as loose-leaf separates; beginning in 2013 accounts are published as on-line PDFs.
 All accounts are open access and are available for free download in Texas ScholarWorks.